sergirubio/pytango-training/0-Setup-Training.md

 just run:

     cd /usr/src/ska-docker/docker-compose
-    make start itango
-    docker exec -it itango python3 /hosthome/skabase/SKABaseDevice/SKABaseDevice.py -?
+    make start itango #not needed if already shows up in "make status" docker exec -it -e PYTHONPATH=/hosthome itango python3 /hosthome/skabase/SKABaseDevice/SKABaseDevice.py -?

-and this message will appear on screen:
+and this message will appear on screen (waiting for a server to be declared):

     usage :  SKABaseDevice instance_name [-v[trace level]] [-nodb [-dlist <device name list>]] Instance name defined in database for server SKABaseDevice :